 As the year came to a close, however, everything changed for Kramer and his team.
 “That’s when we got our first yield data from Africa,” he said.
-“We had all the trials going on around the world, and then the first results came in—from Malawi, on chickpeas.
+“We had all the trials going on around the world, and then the first results came in—from Malawi, on pigeon peas.
 We started to do some crude analysis on one parameter, then a second, then a third, and put all this together and suddenly—boom—there was this beautiful correlation.
 Based on the data we were getting during the process, it was clear that we would have been able to predict yield very early in the growing process.”

 Since completing the grant cycle with GCFSI, Kramer and his PhotosynQ team have earned continued support from the McKnight Foundation.
 PhotosynQ now ties together 670 projects, 1,088 users, and more than 207,000 data points.